“The death of a child is a strain on anyone.”

-John is always quick to admit I am right.
+When I say something, John is always quick to admit I am right.
 We DID lose another child.
 We DID lose another sibling of Luke’s.

 But his first automatic instinct is to say, “Lori had a miscarriage,” and not, “We lost our third son Trey.”

 Neither of us wants this to become something that divides our marriage, so we are back in counseling to deal yet again with how infertility and child-loss and grief affect our marriage.
 To ensure that it is the strong marriage to which we are committed and in which we want to raise Luke and any other children we might have.

 But I wonder how many don’t have that opportunity?
 That recognition of a need to build inpenetratable walls around their marriages so that they do not become a statistic?

 And friend, I pray that if this is you, that you and your partner are able to come together and find a way to grieve differently, yet not leave each other feeling alone.
 Though society may imply that strong men don’t ‘need’ help, that’s a lie.
 There is no shame in working together to protect your marriage.

 You’ve already lost so much.
 Don’t let grief steal one more thing.